Homemade Butter Is Easier Than You Might Think

 Place a colander into a large bowl, and dump the contents of the mixer into the colander.
 Knead the butter gently to squeeze out the remaining buttermilk.
 Continue to knead the butter for about five minutes, until the butter is dense and creamy.

-Knead the salt into the butter, if desired, until well distributed.
+Then knead the salt into the butter, if desired, until well distributed.

 Place the butter onto a sheet of plastic wrap.
 Roll it up and twist the ends of the plastic wrap to form a log, and chill in the fridge to solidify.

-The fresh butter and buttermilk will keep for a week in the fridge, or about a month if stored in the freezer.
+Fresh butter and buttermilk will keep for a week in the fridge, or about a month if stored in the freezer.